Goosse/woocommerce-dymo-barcodes/readme.txt

 * Added small barcode label option.

 = 1.0.4.1 =
-* Add better event handling of barcode label print button
+* Add better event handling of barcode label print button.

 = 1.0.4 =
-* Add better error messages if the dymo sdk plugin fails or if the browser is unsupported
+* Add better error messages if the dymo sdk plugin fails or if the browser is unsupported.

 = 1.0.3 =
-* Fix issue with how products and variations were displayed
+* Fix issue with how products and variations were displayed.
-* Add option to bulk print labels from products table
+* Add option to bulk print labels from products table.
-* Fix an issue where prices weren't printing
+* Fix an issue where prices weren't printing.

 = 1.0.2 =
 * Refactor product barcode wp table.